WhitakerLab/whitakerlab.github.io/_posts/blog/2021-04-08-whitakerlab-at-collabw21.md

 As you can see, themes around disability, diversity, inclusion and accessibility resonated particularly strongly within the group.
 But the unconference style felt very refreshing, if not a little exhausting!

-Additionally on the third day of CollabW, Sarah and Patricia's hackday projects on [Research Dugnads](https://research-dugnads.github.io/dugnads-hq/) and [Coding Confessions](https://coding-confessions.github.io/) won 3rd and 2nd place, respectively!
+Additionally on the third day of CollabW21, Sarah and Patricia's hackday projects on [Research Dugnads](https://research-dugnads.github.io/dugnads-hq/) and [Coding Confessions](https://coding-confessions.github.io/) won 3rd and 2nd place, respectively!
 Well done Sarah and Patricia!